 We get it – COVID-19 is on everyone’s mind right now.
 And for good reason: These are unique times, and none of us have ever experienced anything quite like this.
 When news and information are changing quickly, the safety and security of you and your family has to come first.

 Keeping you safe and healthy is our top priority, too.
-We have rigorous safety and cleaning protocols in place, including modifying our facilities for greater social distancing, using separate care units for COVID-19 patients, following strict CDC guidelines and much more.
-We’re also only treating COVID-19 symptoms at designated respiratory care centers, so many of the rest of our locations are available for all your other health care.
+We have rigorous safety and cleaning protocols in place, including modifying our facilities for greater social distancing, evaluating and treating COVID-19 patients separately from others, following strict CDC guidelines, using electronic check-in at some locations, and much more.

 Chronic health conditions and sudden symptoms aren’t taking a break because of COVID-19, and we’re not either.
 Let’s take a look at some common examples of time-sensitive care you can – and should – still seek treatment for.